Robotic Parotidectomy surgery in Bangalore

 What are the stages of parotid gland cancer?

-If the tumor is found to be cancerous, the stage is based on its size and location.
+If the tumor is cancerous, the stage is based on size and location.

 They are as follows:

-Stage I: The tumors are tiny (not more than 2 cm in diameter) and do not spread to other parts of your body.robotic surgery
+Stage I: The tumors are tiny (not more than 2 cm in diameter) and has not spread to other parts of your body.

-Stage II: The tumors are slightly larger (2 – 4 cm), but they have not spread from the original gland.
+Stage II: The tumors are slightly larger (2 – 4 cm) but have not spread from the original gland.

-Stage III: The tumors have migrated from the original gland and may have reached the lymph nodes in your neck.
+Stage III: The tumors have migrated from the original gland and may have reached the lymph nodes in the neck.

-Grade 1: This malignancy is low-grade and has a high prognosis for recovery.
-It is slow growing and does not appear all that different from your normal cells.
+Grade 1: This malignancy is low-grade.
+It has a high prognosis for recovery.
+It is slow growing and does not appear different from the normal cells.

 Grade 2: The pace of cancer growth is moderately fast.